ramzxy/DronoBox/README.md

 # DronoBox

-A one-click installer for essential drone development tools on Windows.
+A one-click installer for essential DronoBox tools on Windows.

 ## 🚀 Quick Install